 Board Elections for 2017

-Mayor Hodges asked for nominations for 2017 Board Chair and Co-Chair.
-Council Vice President Glidden, acknowledging that Laura McCarten was not asking to be re-nominated as Co-Chair, offered her thanks to Xcel Energy for taking on a significant leadership role for the beginning of this Partnership.
+Mayor Hodges asked for nominations for 2017 Board Chair and Vice Chair.
+Council Vice President Glidden, acknowledging that Laura McCarten was not asking to be re-nominated as Vice Chair, offered her thanks to Xcel Energy for taking on a significant leadership role for the beginning of this Partnership and a thank you to Laura for her work as Vice Chair.
 It was MOVED and SECONDED that Mayor Hodges be nominated to continue in her role as Chair.
-It was also MOVED and SECONDED that Adam Pyles on behalf of CenterPoint Energy be nominated to serve as Co-Chair.
+It was also MOVED and SECONDED that Adam Pyles on behalf of CenterPoint Energy be nominated to serve as Vice Chair.
 Both parties accepted their nominations.
 Mayor Hodges added that it has been an honor to be involved in the CEP work and it will go down as one of the prides of her time in public service to be part of this group.
 Motion CARRIED.
 Following the vote, Mayor Hodges thanked Laura for her leadership and partnership in this work.

 2017-2018 Work Plan Review [Note: The page numbers in parentheses on the PPT slides refer to the corresponding pages in the Work Plan.]